 You can also use different backdrops and props for your pet photography sessions.
 However, be warned: These photos will probably look a little more artificial and posed.

-This can be the trickiest part of starting a pet photography business.
+This can be the trickiest part.

 Chances are you won’t be the only photographer in your area, and specializing in pets is going to narrow your customer pool.
 So how do you get your name out there?